porres/pd-cyclone/README.md

 -------
 ### About Cyclone:

-Outdated versions of cyclone (0.1) are available in the long abandoned Pd-extended distribution (which no one should be using now in the 2020's) as well as in Pd-l2ork and Purr Data - both originally based on Pd-Extended but ported to nw.js (0.1 versions of cyclone here were not fully ported to nw.js at the time of this writing).
+Outdated versions of cyclone (0.1) are available in the long abandoned Pd-extended distribution (which no one should be using now in the 2020's) as well as in Pd-l2ork and Purr Data (both originally based on Pd-Extended but ported to nw.js).
 If you want an up to date version of Cyclone, use Pd Vanilla or PlugData.

 Do you know about PlugData?
 Cyclone is also part of PlugData by Timothy Schoen, which is a fork of Pd that loads as a standalone or VST with a revamped GUI. ​See: <https://github.com/timothyschoen/PlugData>